akkana/metapho/README.rst

   :height: 336
   :align: right

-Metapho is intended as a lightweight, flexible way of organizing large numbers of photos.
-It uses text files, not a proprietary database, so you’re not locked down to one app or a proprietary database, and you can view your tags databases at any time, or edit them in a text editor.
-Basically, you run it on a directory of images you’ve just uploaded:
+Run metapho on a directory of images you’ve just uploaded:

 ::

    metapho *.jpg

-and once you’ve tagged them all, it creates a file named *Tags*.
+and enter your tags.
+When you exit, it creates a file named *Tags*.

 Metapho can be driven entirely from the keyboard: you should be able to do everything you need without moving your hands to the mouse, though